 Remote work is becoming more and more established around the world; some of the greatest and most successful companies have implemented remote work schemes.
 It offers numerous benefits; access to a greater talent pool, reduced rental costs, greater flexibility and employee satisfaction.
 Virtual meetings and project planning tools allow employees and employers to work from wherever they want.
 That said, sending your employees off to the hidden corners of the world can feel scary.
 And rightly so!
 It shouldn’t be taken lightly.
 Managing a remote team is a whole new ballgame.

-To help you navigate this new frontier, here are some tips to help you and your team go remote.
+To help you navigate this new frontier, here are 6 tips to help you and your team go remote.

 Trust your employees